 1. East Coast Corgi Rescue

 Located in Washington DC, East Coast Corgi Rescue serves regions including VA, MD, PA, DE, and NJ.
-ECCR is a group of volunteers who find, rescue, and transport corgis that need foster homes.
-Instead, this rescue group doesn’t have a physical shelter but works to match Corgis in need with volunteers that provide foster homes where dogs can hang out while waiting for their forever homes.
+East Coast Corgi Rescue is a group of volunteers who find, rescue, and transport corgis that need foster homes.
+This rescue group doesn’t have a physical shelter but instead works to match Corgis in need with volunteers that provide foster homes where dogs can hang out while waiting for their forever homes.

-Volunteers aim to connect Corgis with their new owners, who will give them a loving home.
-Both fosterers and volunteers can connect Corgis with a potential adopter.
+Volunteers aim to connect Corgis with their new owners, families and individuals who will give them a loving home.
+Both fosters and volunteers can connect Corgis with a potential adopter.
 This group relies heavily on funds and grants, including the Grey Muzzle grant, which facilitates medical care for their most vulnerable senior dogs.
 ECCR does not sell Corgis but charges $250 to $600 depending on the dog’s background, medical care needed, and age.

 East Coast Corgi Rescue Details